Sharapova to receive Birmingham wildcard - Nigeria Today

 Sharapova to receive Birmingham wildcard

-NAN reports that Li Na beat former number one Maria Sharapova 2-1 in Birmingham to win the Aegon Classic in 2010.

-NAN also reports that Sharapova won the title in both 2004 and 2005.

-The post Sharapova to receive Birmingham wildcard appeared first on The Nation Nigeria.
+The post Sharapova to receive Birmingham wildcard appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share